Debunking Five Common Sun Safety Myths

 Too much of the sizzling sunshine can lead to painful skin burns.
 So if you’re already reaching for your aloe vera, you’re probably no stranger to sunburn.
 Wherever in New Zealand you are, it can take as little as 15 minutes of midday sun exposure to burn your skin.
 Depending on how closely you resemble a lobster, it can take days or even weeks to heal – and the damage can be more than skin deep.

-According a report by The Cancer Society of New Zealand in ’09, more than 80,000 Kiwis get non-melanoma skin cancer every year.
-And more than 2,000 melanomas are reported to the New Zealand Cancer Registry every year!
-And in recent years, more New Zealanders are reported to die from melanoma than on our roads.
+According to a recent report by The Cancer Society of New Zealand, melanoma is the third most common cancer among kiwis.
+And more than 80,000 Kiwis get diagnosed with skin cancer every year!
+In recent years, more New Zealanders are reported to die from melanoma than on our roads.
 The good news is that most melanomas can be successfully treated by your doctor.

 So we thought we’d help shed light on some of the biggest sun safety myths to help keep you safe in the outdoors.